leav-solutions/leav-engine/apps/core/README.md

 The plugin folder is located by default in `apps/core/src/plugins` on development environment and `apps/core/dist/plugins` on build.
 It can be configured with the `PLUGINS_PATH` environment variable or the `pluginsPath` variable in the `config/local.js` file. ⚠️ The path must be under the `apps/core/src/plugins` folder (eg. `apps/core/src/plugins/my-own-repo/my-plugins`)

+#### Hot Reload
+Plugins can be developed using the [leavengine/core:develop](../../docker/DOCKERFILES/build/core.dev.Dockerfile) Docker image, which includes the nodemon library to enable hot reloading.
+The image runs the `watch-dev` script from the `package.json`, where nodemon watch the bound plugin folder for changes.
+To use this feature, bind your plugin folder to the core directory in the Docker image.
+Any modifications to your plugin code will automatically trigger a hot reload of the core.
 ## Debugging in VS Code

 In VS Code, the easiest way to debug the app in its Docker container is to install the extension "Remote Development".